Spark4444/FandomAdBlocker/README.md

 ```
 bash git clone https://github.com/Spark4444/FandomAdBlocker
 ```
-3. Load the extension into your browser of choice(Your browser should have chromium extension support)
+3. Load the extension into your browser of choice
+<br>(Your browser should have chromium extension support).

 ## Usage